cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 ## The `ascii()` function

-The `ascii()` function takes a string constant as an argument, and returns the ASCII value of the first character of its argument.
+The `ascii()` function takes a string constant as an argument, and returns the ASCII value of its first character.

-The function allows obtaining ASCII values from built-in string constants (icons) and using them with `printchar()`.
+The function allows converting built-in string constants (most importantly, icons) to their ASCII values and using them with `printchar()`.
 Since the ASCII values are numbers, they can be stored in external variables:

 ```Mindcode
 #set target = 8;